cblgh/rotonde-choo/README.md

  * If something weird happens, let [cblgh](https://twitter.com/cblgh) know, and then do /home to clear it

 ## Writing
-When writing, you can add a url per the [Spec](https://github.com/Rotonde/Specs) using `--url https://your.link`
+When writing, you can add a url per the [Spec](https://github.com/Rotonde/Specs) using `--url https://your.link`:
 `> today i released the first version of choo rotonde --url https://github.com/cblgh/rotonde-choo`

-You can also add media with `--media https://link.to.media` or `--media /absolute/path/to/media.png`
+You can also add media with `--media https://link.to.media` or `--media /absolute/path/to/media.png`:
 `> practicing illustration --media /Users/cblgh/illustration/123.png`

-Finally, you can add the day's [focus rating](https://github.com/Rotonde/Specs#focusexample) with --focus
+Finally, you can add the day's [focus rating](https://github.com/Rotonde/Specs#focusexample) with --focus:
 `> researched dat --focus 0.4`
 _(actually untested so maybe this doesn't work ehe)_